-We have filed with the SEC a registration statement on Form S-1 under the Securities Act, with respect to the Units being offered by this prospectus.
+We have filed with the SEC a registration statement on Form S-1 under the Securities Act, with respect to the shares of Common Stock being offered by this prospectus.
 This prospectus does not contain all of the information in the registration statement on Form S-1 and its exhibits.
-For further information with respect to Propane Biopharma and the Units offered by this prospectus, we refer you to the registration statement and its exhibits.
+For further information with respect to Propanc Biopharma and the shares of Common Stock offered by this prospectus, we refer you to the registration statement and its exhibits.
 Statements contained in this prospectus as to the contents of any contract or any other document referred to are not necessarily complete, and in each instance, we refer you to the copy of the contract or other document filed as an exhibit to the registration statement.
 Each of these statements is qualified in all respects by this reference.